ccs-ucb/290Q/assets/labs/L13-interacting-with-data/jspsych-data.md

   }
 ```

-**Excercise:** Add two extra trials to the experiment.
-What does the data object look like now?
 **Excercise:** Change the `json` argument in the `jsPsych.data.displayData` to `csv`.
 What happens now?
+**Excercise:** Add some extra trials to the experiment.
+How does that change the data structure?

 ### Accessing the data

-You can access the current data object at any time during the experiment using `jsPsych.data.get()`.
+You can access the current data object at any time during the experiment using the function `jsPsych.data.get()`.

 #### Accesing data from the most recent n trials

-Suppose you wish to check whether the participant got the most recent trial correct or not.
+Suppose you wish to check whether the participant was correct or not during the most recent trial.
 JsPsych has a handy way to access that data, using the function `jsPsych.data.getLastTrialData()`.

-For example, instead of displaing the data on the last trial, let's check whether the final decision was correct.
+For example, instead of just displaying the data on screen, let's check whether the final decision was correct and log that information to the console.
 Here's one way to do that.
-Start by just logging to final trial data to the console.
-For example, you can replace the training trials block of code with the following block:
+Try replacing the trainingTrials code block with this code:

 ```js
 var trainingTrials = {